 Standard Outputs of C

-Review of common inputs: printf
+Review of common inputs: printf, putchar, puts.

 Comparing to Standard Inputs, Standard Outputs are much simpler.